JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 However, during the workshop I added some:

 - [ ] Being able to engage volunteers in a way that doesn't cause them burnout

+Status: In-progress.
+Feel better currently as I feel like I have a new set of tool to try again in a meaningfuly different way.

 - [ ] Not being resigned and cynical about working with volunteers

+Status: In-progress.
+Feel better currently as I feel like I have a new set of tool to try again in a meaningfuly different way.

-- [ ] Run organizations with integrity
+- [ ] Run organizations/groups with integrity

+Status: Suggested I go on Landmark advanced course

 # MISC